hotstick/SmartHives/BeeFlux/readme.txt

 	spyder

-Navigate to and run cv_test!
+Navigate to and run beeflux.py